Daria Lorenci Flatz

-Daria Lorenci Flatz (née Saltagić; born 13 April 1976) is a Bosnian and Croatian television and film actress.
+Daria Lorenci Flatz (née Saltagić; born 13 April 1976) is a Bosnian-born Croatian television and film actress.
 She appeared in more than twenty feature films since 2000.
 She lives and works in Zagreb.

 Personal life

 Daria Saltagić was born in Sarajevo to a Bosniak father and Bosnian Croat mother.
 Her father Emir Saltagić is a television director and her mother Danijela Turkalj is a documentarist.
 Emir and Danijela divorced a year before the Bosnian War broke out.
 Upon the outbreak of the war, Daria moved to Zagreb with her grandparents.
 She stated that the war outbreak made her suffer from anorexia.
 She is married to Emil Flatz.
 Together, they have three sons; twins Mak and Fran, and another son, Tin.